zmahfuz0613/css-airbnb/readme.md

 ##Deliverable

 Here's a screenshot of the portion that should be replicated.
 Deliver the mockup as close as possible.
-In addition, code should be well-indented and follow best practices, including no linter errors.
+In addition, code should be well-indented, follow best practices and pass a CSS validator.

 ![Solution](solution.jpg)

 ##Bonus
 Design agencies will usually have you own and create the whole page, not just a small portion of it.
-Try recreating the rest of the Airbnb home page!
+[Try recreating the rest of the Airbnb home page!](https://www.airbnb.com/)

 ---